Progetto-ItaCa/Progetto-ItaCa.github.io/pages/fest.md

 title: Itaca Fest
 ---

-# ItaCaFest
+# ItaCa Fest

-ItaCaFest is an online webinar aimed to gather the community of ItaCa.
+ItaCa Fest is an online webinar aimed to gather the community of ItaCa.

 The seminar will be live on [Zoom](https://zoom.us){:target="_blank"} at https://cesnet.zoom.us/j/92938745753